rotki/rotki/docs/usage_guide.rst

 Inspecting list of assets
 =========================

 You can now manage the list of supported assets by your local rotki instance.
-At the moment only ethereum tokens are modifiable but from next releases you will be able to add all kind of assets.
+At the moment only ethereum tokens are modifiable but from next releases you will be able to add all kinds of assets.

 You can inspect the list of all supported assets, edit them, delete them or add new ones.